mikarinneoracle/phonebook/README.md

 #### Instructions:

 Create a new `stack` from `phonebook-stack.zip` and then choose `Apply` from the dropdown menu.
-Wait a while for the job beking completed.
-At the end of the output the app url should become visible that points to the `index.html` in the object storage.
+Wait a while for the job to complete.
+At the end of the output the Phonebook app url should become visible that points to the `index.html` in the object storage.
 That is your application, just wait for a minute or two for ORDS being deployed completely.
 E.g.
 ```
 Outputs: